 Where consensus is not achieved this should be recorded by the Chair.

-In support of its core functions the Board may make a request for information to [ INSERT NAME OF SECTION 101 COMMITTEE OR OFFICER WITH DELEGATED SCHEME MANAGER FUNCTIONS ] with regard to any aspect of the scheme manager function.
+In support of its core functions the Board may make a request for information to [ INSERT NAME OF OFFICER WITH DELEGATED SCHEME MANAGER FUNCTIONS ] with regard to any aspect of the scheme manager function.
 Any such a request should be reasonably complied with in both scope and timing.

-In support of its core functions the Board may make recommendations to [ INSERT NAME OF SECTION 101 COMMITTEE OR OFFICER WITH DELEGATED SCHEME MANAGER FUNCTIONS ] which should be considered and a response made to the Board on the outcome within a reasonable period of time.
+In support of its core functions the Board may make recommendations to [ INSERT NAME OF OFFICER WITH DELEGATED SCHEME MANAGER FUNCTIONS ] which should be considered and a response made to the Board on the outcome within a reasonable period of time.

+Accountability

+The Board will be collectively and individually accountable to the Scheme Manager, which is ultimately [INSERT FIRE AND RESCUE AUTHORITY] as the responsible authority for the Firefighters’ Pension Schemes.

+[INSERT FIRE AND RESCUE AUTHORITY] continue to be responsible for the contractual arrangements, including delivery against the contract and agreed key performance indicators for the pension scheme administration.

+Data Protection

+The Board will adhere to the Data Protection Policies held by the Scheme Manager ([INSERT FIRE AND RESCUE AUTHORITY]).
 Interpretation

 In these terms 'the Scheme' means the Firefighters’ Pension Scheme.